DevanshuSawarkar/AI_Based_Energy_Usage_Prediction_System/README.md

 ## 🚀 Live App
 👉 [Click here to try the app](https://aibasedenergyusagepredictionsystem-devanshusawarkar.streamlit.app/)

+### 📂 Uploadable Data Format
+Upload a CSV file with at least 30 days of appliance-wise usage.
+Supported columns:

+- Sub_metering_1: Kitchen usage (in kWh)
+- Sub_metering_2: Laundry usage
+- Sub_metering_3: AC/Heater usage

+Ensure the first column is the timestamp or datetime.

 ## 🔍 Project Overview

 The system utilizes historical power consumption data to forecast energy usage in three primary areas: